tavip/linux/Documentation/labs/interrupts.rst

 handler and process context or bottom-half handlers.
 In these situations it is necessary to both deactivate the interrupt and use spinlocks.

+.. slide:: Common interrupt synchronization mistakes
+   :level: 2

+   1. We run a process process on the X processor, and we acquire the lock

+   2. Before releasing the lock, an interrupt is generated on the X processor

+   3. The interrupt handling routine will try to acquire the lock and it will go into an infinite loop

+.. slide:: Proper synchronization with interrupts
+   :level: 2

+   * In the interrupt handler: use spinlocks to protect against other processors

+   * In process context: disable interrupts to protect against the interrupt handler and use spinlock to protect against other processors

+.. slide:: Disabling interrupts
+   :level: 2

+   * At the local CPU level

+   * At the IRQ controller

+   * At the device level (e.g. control registers of the device)

 There are two ways to disable interrupts: disabling all interrupts, at the processor level, or disabling a particular interrupt at the device